SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README.md

     roslaunch husky_gazebo spawn_husky.launch

 Person A is done!
-Wait Person B get ready!
+Now let's prepare for Person B!

-#### Person B - Command the robot
+### Person B - Command the robot
 To connect the ROS master, configure ROS environment variables.
 See your IP address:

     ifconfig